nodejs/node/doc/contributing/writing-tests.md

 ### Usage of `node:test`

-It is recommended to use `node:test` in tests outside of testing the `node:test` module, if particular functionality that's tested is not a dependency of `node:test` module.
+It is optional to use `node:test` in tests outside of testing the `node:test` module, as long as the functionality being tested is not a dependency of the `node:test` module.
 This ensures that a bug in the test runner doesn't impact the outcome of the underlying dependencies' test results.